-What Does The New Law Change?
+What Does The New Texting While Driving Law Change?

 The new measure bans holding all hand-held devices while you’re behind the wheel.
 That means no more holding a cell phone, tablet, GPS device, or any other electronic device in your hand while you’re on the road.
 Not only are you not allowed to hold your phone while your car is in motion, you’re also prohibited from holding it while waiting in stopped traffic or while at a red light.

-Why Is This New Law Necessary?
+Why Is This New Distracted Driving Law Necessary?

 Washington state was one of the first in the country to make texting behind the wheel a citable offense—but the law only banned holding your phone to your ear and sending SMS messages, since most phones didn’t have the capacity to send any other type of message at the time.
 Now, phones have the capacity to send and receive written messages, audio files, live audio, images, alerts, video files, streaming video and push notifications through thousands of app.

 A state observation team found that cell phone use is the most common type of distraction among Washington state drivers.
 In a study, they discovered that approximately 1 in 10 drivers had some kind of distraction in their vehicle while they were on the road.
-Taking your eyes off the road even for a few seconds can result in a fatal crash, and repeatedly glancing between the road and a cell phone can cause attention blindness that can make a driver blind to even an obvious danger in the road ahead.
+Taking your eyes off the road even for a few seconds can result in a serious car accident, and repeatedly glancing between the road and a cell phone can cause attention blindness that can make a driver blind to even an obvious danger in the road ahead.